Soviet5lo/proto_crystal_custom/README.md

 - Update events where needed (Sudowoodo -> Belmitt, Shuckle -> Snubull)

 ## TODO
+- Finish up the No-RTC stuff (adding it to makefile, handle the bug catching contest)
 - Go over Spaceworld pokemon TMs and change as needed.
 - Check and see if the new egg moves fit the revised movesets.

+## Quirks
+- Base Stats and Movesets are made assuming Physical/Special split, which isn't in Gen 2.